Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Introduction

-Inspired by this, we propose a learning framework that \underline{S}ynergize \underline{L}LM \underline{A}gent and \underline{K}nowledge Graph learning model (SLAK) for socioeconomic prediction.
-We first construct a location-based knowledge graph (LBKG) to comprehensively integrate LBSN data.
-To extract task-relevant knowledge, we construct an LLM agent to automatically discover meta-paths in the LBKG that help the prediction for specific indicators, and extract a corresponding meta-path-based sub-KG.
-Moreover, we leverage KG representation learning model to distil knowledge from each meta-path-based sub-KG, and design a semantic-enhanced knowledge fusion module to adaptively fuse the knowledge based on semantic embeddings of meta-paths obtained from LLM.
-In addition, we propose a cross-task communication mechanism to enable knowledge sharing across different socioeconomic prediction tasks at both the LLM agent and KG level.
-Specifically, the LLM agents collaborate to extract better meta-paths, and we also adaptively merge the KG embeddings from different tasks with the knowledge fusion module.
+In this work, we propose a method to \underline{S}ynergize \underline{L}LM \underline{A}gent and \underline{K}nowledge Graph learning model (SLAK) for socioeconomic prediction.
+Following previous studies~\cite{wang2021spatio,liu2021improving,liu2023knowsite,zhou2023hierarchical}, we construct an urban knowledge graph (UrbanKG) to integrate urban data comprehensively in a single graph.
+Then we propose a framework that combines reasoning and representation learning on UrbanKG with LLM agents, as shown in Figure~\ref{fig:concept}.
+(1) At the node level, we leverage an embedding LM, finetuned on UrbanKG, to generate embeddings for entities with semantic information.
+(2) At the path level, we construct an LLM agent to automatically discover meta-paths in the UrbanKG in order to extract knowledge relevant to the specific socioeconomic indicator.
+We extract a sub-KG based on each meta-path from the UrbanKG.
+Moreover, we design a KG representation learning model to distil knowledge from each sub-KG, and adaptively fuse the knowledge based on semantic information of meta-paths.
+(3) At the task level, we propose a cross-task communication mechanism to enable knowledge sharing across different socioeconomic prediction tasks.
+Specifically, we let the LLM agents collaborate to refine the meta-paths for each task, and propose a knowledge fusion module to adaptively merge the region embeddings from different tasks for better prediction.

 Our contribution can be summarized as follows: \begin{itemize} \item We propose a framework to synergize LLM agents and KG for socioeconomic prediction.
-We leverage the reasoning capability of LLM agent to find task-relevant meta-paths from LBKG, and further use the semantic information of the meta-paths to guide the knowledge fusion. \item We design a cross-task communication mechanism to enable knowledge sharing across different socioeconomic prediction tasks at both the LLM agent level through multi-agent collaboration and the KG level through semantic attention, which further improves the accuracy. \item Extensive experiments on two city-scale datasets show that our model surpasses existing methods by 2.9-74.2\% in terms of $R^2$ on eight indicator prediction tasks, demonstrating the effectiveness of our synergistic model between LLM and KG.
-Several in-depth analyses further show the advantage of our model design, providing insights for web-based socioeconomic prediction in LBSN. \end{itemize}
+We finetune an embedding LM to integrate semantic information into KG learning model, use the reasoning capability of LLM to find task-relevant meta-paths from UrbanKG, and design a cross-task communication mechanism to enable knowledge sharing across different tasks based on multi-agent collaboration. \item Our framework integrates two paradigms of KG applications, i.e., KG reasoning and representation learning, at the node level, path level, and task level, providing insights for KG-based applications. \item Extensive experiments on two city-scale datasets show that our model surpasses existing methods by 3.9-76.2\% in terms of $R^2$ on eight indicator prediction tasks, demonstrating the effectiveness of our synergistic model between LLM and KG.
+Several in-depth analyses further show the advantage of our model design. \end{itemize}